adamsilver/fdpb/03-book-a-flight.md

 ### Select Box

 Select boxes, also known as drop-down menus, hide options behind a menu.
 Clicking the select box reveals the options.
 Once one is selected, the menu collapses back to its original state.
 Select boxes are often used because of their space-saving qualities.
-What's particularly interesting though, is why we need to save space in the first place.
+What's most interesting though, is why we need to save space in the first place.

 ![Select box](./images/03/select-box.png)

 Often an interface is crammed with features, usually to please stakeholders, not users.
 It's understandable then that learning ways to hide discrete pieces of an interface has become part of a designer's skillset.
 But design is about so much more than saving space.
 After all, if an interface really is crammed, then our first job as designers is to declutter it.

-Select boxes are hard to use.
-Usability expert Luke Wobrelski even goes as far to say that they should be the “UI of Last Resort”[^1] and suggests some better alternatives, some of which we'll discuss in this chapter.
+In her talk “Burn Your Select Tags”[^burn], Alice Bartlett shares the user research she undertook at the UK Government Digital Service.
+In short, select boxes are hard to use.
 Besides hiding options behind an unnecessary extra click, users generally don't understand how they work.
 Some users try to type into them, some confuse focused options with selected ones.
-And to top it off users can't pinch-zoom the options on mobile.
+And, if that weren't enough, users can't pinch-zoom the options on certain devices.

+Usability expert, Luke Wobrelksi even wrote an article titled “Dropdowns Should be the UI of Last Resort”[^1].
+In it, he suggests some better alternatives, some of which we'll discuss later in this chapter.

 ### Radio Buttons